nkratzke/open4ssh/README.md

 ## Contributing

+All kind of

+- bug reports,
+- feature requests,
-Bug reports and pull requests are welcome on Github at https://github.com/nkratzke/open4ssh.
+- and pull requests

+are welcome on Github at https://github.com/nkratzke/open4ssh.

 ## License